Pilot Killed In Small Plane Crash Near Airport In NY - Developing

 Smith said the incident did not halt airport operations and there were no impacts to commercial flights.

-Maxwell Road remained closed between Albany Shaker Road and Old Niskayuna Road.
-Drivers were asked to avoid the area.
+Maxwell Road was expected to remain closed between Albany Shaker Road and Serviceberry Avenue through Tuesday, June 18, police said.

 Both the Federal Aviation Administration (FAA) and National Transportation Safety Board (NTSB) were notified.